Shaun Williams (footballer): Gillingham

 On 10 June 2022, Williams signed for League Two side Gillingham on a one-year contract, reuniting with his former Millwall manager Neil Harris.
 He made his debut for the Kent side on the opening day of the 2022–23 season in a 2–0 away defeat to AFC Wimbledon.
 He scored his first goal for Gillingham on 5 February 2023, the only goal in a 1–0 home victory over Crawley Town.
 On 28 April 2023 it was announced that Williams had signed a new contract with the Kent club.
 On 3 August 2023 he was named as Gillingham club captain ahead of the 2023–24 season.

 On 15 May 2024, the club announced that he would be released in the summer when his contract expired.

 Eastbourne Borough

 On 13 September 2024, Williams joined National League South club Eastbourne Borough.
 Williams announced his retirement on 3 February 2025.

 International career

 He made his senior Republic of Ireland debut at the age of 31 in a 2–0 friendly loss against France in May 2018.
-Williams scored his first senior international goal for Ireland on 6 September 2018, after coming off the bench against Wales in the UEFA Nations League.
+Williams scored his first senior international goal for Ireland on 6 September 2018, after coming off the bench against Wales with a goal that was Ireland’s first ever goal in the UEFA Nations League.
 He made his third and final appearance for the national side in a 1–1 friendly draw to Poland on 11 September 2018.